Bhoomiml/weather_ml/README.md

 You'll get an email with a link to download the data

 Make sure to take a look at the data documentation as well

+Note: For reference, I had added the dataset, which is used here for the Boston weather